Here are challenges before Smriti Irani

 While Banerjee is known for not implementing many Centrally Sponsored schemes in West Bengal, Kejriwal government has not adopted One Stop Centre scheme as it wanted to use the fund meant for women safety to install CCTV cameras in Delhi and Delhi Transport Corporation (DTC) buses but the Union government has rejected the proposal.

 Therefore, persuading Banerjee and Kejriwal to implement the scheme has become important for Irani.
-It would be interesting to watch whether she succeeds or not.
+It would be interesting to watch whether she will succeed or not.

 Smriti Irani vows to foster women-led development